 - Lionel Hampton – Whoa Babe – Another classic – with so much texture from the beautiful instrumental syncopations at the start – all the rhythm from the vocals… and a star-studded cast of musicians behind it.

-- Harry James – Sugarfoot Stomp – The only hard part about including Sugarfoot stomp is … which version to choose?
+- Benny Goodman (feat.
+Harry James) – Sugarfoot Stomp – The only hard part about including Sugarfoot stomp is … which version to choose?
 I have a soft spot for Harry James.
 Enough said.

 As with the Mix & Match – the amazing music in the finals was from Professor Cunningham and his Old School.
 It’d be wrong of me not to include a link to that, so here’s the full video for your enjoyment.